benbalter/add-to-org/README.md

 run AddToOrg::App
 ```

+These are just sinatra `.erb` views.
+Take a look at [the default views](https://github.com/benbalter/add-to-org/tree/master/lib/add-to-org/views) for an example.

 ### Customizing static assets

 You can also do the same with `AddToOrg.public_dir` for serving static assets (AddToOrg comes bundled with Bootstrap by default).